alicelouisejane/CGMprocessing/README.md

 excursion” hypoglcemia are too stringent.
 You may miss important information if you just assess events that had to last &gt;15min.
 This is particularly relevant if you use the Libre 1, 2 or Libre pro as this CGM measures glucose every 15min.
-Using time above/below as your measures of hypo/hyperglycemia would give you a good indication of the lived experience of a patient and this, in my opinion, is most important.
+Using general time above/below as your measures of hypo/hyperglycemia would give you a good indication of the lived experience of a patient and this, in my opinion, is most important.
 Excursion metrics are still required by the International